suquark/hoplite/app/rllib/README.md

 # Reproducing RLLib experiments in Hoplite on AWS.

+If you already have access to the cluster and AMI, see [README-with-ami](README-with-ami.md) instead.

 ## Setup Local Environment _(About 5 min)_

  First, on your local machine: